npg70/galbreath-old/sources/kilkerran-graveyard-inscriptions.md

 [Janet Galbreath](/people/galbreath-janet-1735.md), daughter of [*William Galbreath*](galbreath-william-1701.md) and *Margaret Kilpatrick*, baptised at Campbeltown 27 Apr 1735.

-Oddly can find no record of James Ryburn.
+Oddly can not find any records of James Ryburn.

 ## 1009